Sport in Cape Verde: Volleyball

 Volleyball is another sport in Cape Verde.

 Cape Verde featured a women's national team in beach volleyball that competed at the 2018–2020 CAVB Beach Volleyball Continental Cup.

 Other sports

-Other sports used in the country are tennis and cricket.
+Other sports played in the country are tennis and cricket.
 Tennis is gaining in popularity and players in recent years.
 The most notable complex in the country are in Praia's Várzea in the west and another in Mindelo.
 Badminton in Cape Verde is not common.

 Cricket is another sport, one of the first sports brought to Cape Verde in the island of São Vicente.
 At the time, its popularity was mostly done by British visitors in the late 19th century and the 1900s at the height of ship service and refueling at Porto Grande Bay.
 Cricket remains popular today but not as much as that time, much of its dominance is in the island of São Vicente, a cricket club in existence today is GS Castilho.